gregsdennis/Manatee.Json/README.md

 ##Serialization

-Converting .Net object to and from JSON is also simple:
+Converting .Net objects to and from JSON is also simple:

 1. Create a serializer